lavis-nlp/ilp2/README.md

 ╰───────────────────────────────────────────────────────────────╯
 ```

 To reproduce the experiments of the paper, see the `scripts/` directory.
-The [fish shell](https://fishshell.com/) is required to execute the scripts.
+Calls to `ilp` to run the experiments which have been conducted for the final paper results are documented in `scripts/all-experiments.sh`.
+If you want to have the flexibility and automation we worked with during development, you can execute the `*.fish` files.
+The [fish shell](https://fishshell.com/) is required to execute these scripts.
 There, for the IRT2 and BLP datasets, experiments are started using `scripts/exp-irt-full.fish` and `scripts/exp-blp-full.fish`.
-However, these are only used to properly configure the `ilp` entry point shown above.
-For ease of access (if you cannot or don't want to use these entry points), the fully expanded calls to `ilp` are also documented in `scripts/all-experiments.sh`.
+These entry points source the outher files in the directory to configure the experiment runs.
+However, these are only used to properly configure the `ilp` entry point shown above like documented in `scripts/all-experiments.sh`.

 ## Cite